krsivanov/email-client/README.md

 ## Description

 Simple email-client project.
-The application can send and read emails from gmail and yahoo. s
+The application can send and read emails from gmail and yahoo.
+This app can send emails to multiple users by dividing the addresses with ', '.
+You can attach and remove files in the email with the buttons 'Add Attachment' and 'Remove Attachment'.
+You can choose the file you want to remove from the dropdown menu in the right.
+After you write the email and add the attachment by pressing the menu button you  get a message box asking you to confirm if you want to send it.
+By pressing yes the email is sent.
+'Show Inbox' button let you read the messages in your email(You don't see the attachemnt in the emails just the written message).
+'Show Contacts' feature is in development

 ## Getting Started